 The Bodhisatta was once an ascetic.
-Before this he was a wealthy brahmin, but after his wife died he took his young son and lived an austere religious life deep in the Himalayas.
-Many years later some bandits from the border region raided a town to take plunder and slaves.
-One beautiful but wicked woman escaped their attack, and during her journey she came upon the Bodhisatta’s hut.
+Before this, he was a wealthy brahmin, but after his wife died, he took his young son to live an austere religious life deep in the Himalayas.
+Many years later, some bandits from the border region raided a town to take plunder and slaves.
+One beautiful but wicked woman fled their attack, and during her journey she came upon the Bodhisatta’s hut.
 He was away gathering fruits, roots, and other foods, but his son was at home and the woman quickly charmed him into sleeping with her.
 Then she told him they should leave and live in civilization.
-He agreed to go with her, but needed to say goodbye to his father.
-The woman knew if she was still there when the Bodhisatta returned, he would beat her and drag her into the forest by her feet, so she left right away, giving the son detailed directions how to get to her village later.
+He agreed to go with her, but needed to say goodbye to his father first.
+The woman knew that if she was still there when the Bodhisatta returned, he would beat her and drag her into the forest by her feet; so she left right away, giving the son directions how to get to her village.
 He became sad and lay down without doing his duties.

-When the Bodhisatta returned he saw the woman’s footprints and knew his son’s virtue had been lost.
+When the Bodhisatta returned, he saw the woman’s footprints and knew his son’s virtue had been lost.
 He asked his son why he was acting pitiful, and he answered that he had decided to give up the difficult forest life and return to the kingdom.
-Having come to the Himalayas as a child, he knew nothing of the world of men and asked his father to teach him what life was like there.
+Having come to the Himalayas as a child, he knew nothing of the world of men and he asked his father to teach him what life was like there.
 The Bodhisatta answered simply, “Avoid poison, precipices, mud, and snakes.”
 Not understanding, the son asked for an explanation.
-The Bodhisatta went on at length about each of these four worldly dangers—poison being wine; precipices being women; mud being honor and fame; and snakes being kings—and others as well.
-All this alarming advice changed the son’s mind and he never did give up the ascetic life in the wilderness.
+The Bodhisatta went on at length about each of these four worldly dangers—poison being wine, precipices being women, mud being honor and fame, and snakes being kings—and others as well.
+All this alarming advice changed the son’s mind, and he never did give up his ascetic life in the wilderness.